BitForgeCraftedCode/ImagePerfect/README.md

 ### ➕ Adding New Folders

-You can add additional folders to your library later.
+You can add additional folders to your library after initial import.

 - **File ➡️ Add New Folders**
 - Select one or more new folders from the file system
 - The app will skip any folder that has already been imported

-> 📌 **Note** Known issue: folders imported containing only ZIP files cannot be opened.
+> 📌 **Note Known issue**: folders imported containing only ZIP files cannot be opened.
 So ensure your new folders contain only images jpg, png, gif etc.

 ### 🖼️ Importing Images & Scanning Metadata